Afshinci/cleaningdatafinal/README.md

 labels <- as.character(labels)
 names(data) <- c("Participant", "Activity", labels)
 ```
-At first, file features.txt is read into data frame labels.
-T
+At first, file features.txt is read into data frame "labels".
+It contains the names of all the variables of xTest and xTrain.